matthieugomez/colorscheme/README.md

-The command `colorscheme` return set of RGB colors for plotting graphs
+The command `colorscheme` returns a set of RGB colors corresponding to precified themes.

-The syntax is
+The syntax requires to specify the number of colors and the palette name:

 ```
 . colorscheme 4, palette(Blues)